Gbemisola23/ebinnaturals/README.md

 * ### Strategy
-      EbinNaturals is a B2C type of business.
-Due to pressure of life amongst us from work and family, people have opeted for online shopping.
+      EbinNaturals is a B2C type of e-commerce business.
+Due to pressure of lif from work aend family, people have opted for online shopping.
 EbinNaturals aims to offer flexible online shopping to its customers by availing them to natural readymade homemade recipes that saves them time.

 * ### Colour Scheme
       The colour scheme eventually chosen is one based on a green, black and white.
 This colour scheme gives off a earthly, warm and clean feeling to the website.